 - When should images align to the right, to the left, or in the center?

 - What are the RGB and hex codes for your text and headers?

-- Can writers use italics, bolding, or underlining?
-If so, is usage limited to certain occasions, like bolding headings and hyperlinks?
+- Can writers use italics, bold, or underlining?
+If so, is usage limited to certain occasions, like bolding headers and hyperlinks?

-- What kind of bullets should be used -- square, round, or other -- and how do they align with the rest of your text?
+- Which kind of bullets should be used (square, round, or other), and how should they align with the rest of the text?

-Many of these graphical elements can be preset in your content management system (CMS), but they can also be easily overridden when writers copy and paste content from elsewhere with formatting attached or by an overzealous writer with a flair for design.
-Outline these core expectations in your editorial style guide, and refer those with more advanced needs to your brand style guide.
+Many of these graphical elements can be preset in your content management system, but they can be easily overridden when writers copy and paste content from elsewhere with formatting attached -- or by an overzealous writer with a flair for design.
+Outline these expectations in your editorial style guide, and refer those with more advanced needs to your brand style guide.

 Section 6: Approved and Unapproved Content

 Great content often cites research and data from third party sources.
-Make your writer's job easier by providing approved industry resources from which they can draw, and even more importantly, resources from which they cannot draw.
-Break up this section of your editorial style guide into two sections: recommended and approved industry resources, and "do not mentions."
+Make your writer's job easier by providing approved industry resources from which they can draw -- and, even more importantly, resources from which they cannot draw.
+Break up this section of your editorial style guide into two sections: recommended and approved industry resources, and "do not mention" resources.

 Section 7: Sourcing

 With great research comes great responsibility ... and a lot of choices, unfortunately.
 Clear up the confusion around how to properly cite research by deciding on one methodology and documenting it in your editorial style guide.
 Explain how to create footnotes, references, links to external sites, or even bibliographies if they are relevant to your company.